L-kook/ion/README.md

     // Create a function on the global scope ctx.eval_script("globalThis.add = (a, b) => a + b")

-    // Execute some Rust code within the JavaScript realm let add_handle = ctx.exec_blocking(|env| {
+    // Create a thread safe handle to the JavaScript function let add_handle = ctx.exec_blocking(|env| {
         let global_this = env.global_this()?;
         let function = global_this.get_named_property_unchecked::<JsFunction>("foo")?;
-        // Create a reference counted thread safe handle to the function ThreadSafeFunction::new(&function)
+        ThreadSafeFunction::new(&function)
     })?;

+    // Call JavaScript function
     let ret: u32 = tsfn.call_blocking(
         // Map Rust values to be used as JavaScript values
         |env| Ok((1, 1)),